 In this month of July 2018, I land in the Alor archipelago, in the east of Indonesia, not far from Timor.
 I settle down for eight days on the island of Pantar at Alor Divers.
 A nice little diving resort created by a Franco-Slovenian couple, Gilles and Neya.

-Of course, I can not resist such a tempting proposition.
-The only time I saw a dugong was by far, a stealthy shadow in the blue, in the waters of Bangka Island, in North Sulawesi.
+Of course, I can't resist such an attractive proposition.
+The only time I saw a dugong was from far away, a furtive shadow in the blue, in the waters of the island of Bangka, in North Sulawesi.

 The dugong is a sirenian

 The dugong?
 It is a marine mammal that belongs to the order of "sirenians", says Wikipedia.
 I love it...
-The scientists in charge of classifying species are real poets.
+The scientists in charge of the classification of species are real poets.

-The one I saw and photographed in Alor, a male who was not shy at all, was nearly 3 metres long and must have weighed 300 kg.
-In short, a not really sexy beast and impossible to confuse with a mermaid.
+The one I saw and photographed in Alor, a male not shy at all, was almost 3 meters long and must have weighed 300 kg.
+In short, a not really sexy animal and impossible to confuse with a mermaid.
 Larger individuals may, it seems, reach 4 meters and 400 kg...

 An endangered species

-As a result, the species is now "vulnerable" and "threatened," according to theIUCN (International Union for the Conservation of Nature) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+As a result, the species is now "vulnerable" and "threatened", according to theIUCN (International Union for Conservation of Nature) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).

-It is not clear how many dugongs there are in the world.
-I've found the map below, which gives a rough overview of their location:
+We don't really know how many dugongs there are in the world.
+I found the map below, which gives an approximate location:

-It can be found in the Red Sea in Egypt.
+You can find them in the Red Sea in Egypt.
 In the Indian Ocean in Mozambique, Madagascar, Sri Lanka.
-In the waters of the Philippines, Thailand, Malaysia, Indonesia, Australia, Papua New Guinea and Vanuatu ...
+In the waters of the Philippines, Thailand, Malaysia, Indonesia, Australia, as well as in Papua New Guinea and Vanuatu...

 A mini expedition

 Steven and I were met at a beach, where a narrow, multi-coloured traditional boat was waiting for us, its outriggers being PVC tubes painted with blue and white stripes.
 We quickly put on our wetsuits and leave the rest of our stuff in the car of the guy who gave us a lift.